 Which may explain my delight at finding myself in a predominantly Catholic country last Sunday where palms abound.
 By mistake, I wandered into an evangelical gathering which eschewed palms so as not to be associated with the “Catolica’s.”

-At the corner of Siemptember 11th and Pedro de Valdivia, I was lured a few steps further by the ringing of church bells.
+At the corner of Siemptember 11th and Pedro de Valdivia, however, I was lured a few steps further by the ringing of church bells.

-I entered just before the parishioners lifted their palms over head in a singing processional out the side door.
+I entered just before the parishioners lifted their palms overhead in a singing processional out the side door.

 I joined in, and remembered what it is I loved about the feeling of this day… how Jesus arrived on a donkey, and how palms were placed on the ground to soften his way.

-Kelly Salasin, April 2011, Santiago, Chile
+April 2011, Santiago, Chile

 For the previous post in the life purpose series: April 19th.